AndySomogyi/sbmlsolver/pydoc/_sources/what_is_rr.txt

 ** roadrunner overview

-** ExecutalbeModel
+** ExecutableModel
- - represetns a compiled sbml model
+ - represents a compiled sbml model
  - properties to get and set any state variables.